ResurrectionRemix-Devices/android_device_xiaomi_oxygen/README.md

 Additional Notes:
-This tree is still under development and is restricted for the time being.
-Unauthorized access is not acceptable.
+This tree is still under development!
-Forking is not allowed as well for now...!